CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/README.md

 uses.
 However, if your project already uses TR1 tuple, you need to tell Google Test to use the same TR1 tuple library the rest of your project uses, or the two tuple implementations will clash.
-To do that, add
+To do that, add1

     -DGTEST_USE_OWN_TR1_TUPLE=0

 to the compiler flags while compiling Google Test and your tests.
-If you want to force Google Test to use its own tuple library, just add
+If you want to force Google Test to use its own tuple library, just add1

     -DGTEST_USE_OWN_TR1_TUPLE=1

 to the compiler flags instead.

-If you don't want Google Test to use tuple at all, add
+If you don't want Google Test to use tuple at all, add1

     -DGTEST_HAS_TR1_TUPLE=0